dc-js/dc.graph.js/web/docs/api-latest.md

 on each redraw.
 This can be used to generate alignment (rank) or axis constraints.
-By default, no constraints will be added, although cola.js uses constraints internally to implement edge length, flow, and overlap prevention.
+By default, no constraints will be added, although cola.js uses constraints internally to implement flow and overlap prevention.
 See
 [the cola.js wiki](https://github.com/tgdwyer/WebCola/wiki/Constraints)
 for more details.
 For convenience, dc.graph.js implements a other constraints on top of those implemented